jestjs/jest/docs/ExpectAPI.md

 #### `this.isNot`

-A boolean to let you know this matcher was called with the negated `.not` modifier allowing you to flip your assertion.
+A boolean to let you know this matcher was called with the negated `.not` modifier allowing you to flip your assertion and display a clear and correct matcher hint.

+#### `this.promise`

+A string allowing you to display a clear and correct matcher hint:

+- `'rejects'` if matcher was called with the promise `.rejects` modifier
+- `'resolves'` if matcher was called with the promise `.resolves` modifier
+- `''` if matcher was not called with a promise modifier

 #### `this.equals(a, b)`